Frequently Asked Questions

 A. Usually I don’t charge first time buyers a fee.
 This will depend on your circumstances though.

-For schemes like Help2Buy Equity Loan, Shared Ownership, Right To Buy, and others, you’ll typically pay an advice fee of £245.
-Other example of when I’d charge are for bad credit mortgages, complex incomes, or non standard homes.
+Example of when I’d charge are for bad credit mortgages, complex incomes, or non standard homes.
 A typical fee would be £245 but could be up to £795.
 I’ll always let you know of any fees before we move on, and never charge you unless your mortgage completes.